-Kenneth A. Sosnick, Senior Project Manager, has over 10 years of experience with natural gas, electric and oil industry matters before the Federal Energy Regulatory Commission.
-During Mr. Sosnick’s 10 years at FERC, he spent two years (2003-2004) as an auditor in the Office of Enforcement and eight years (2005-2013) in the Office of Administrative Litigation as an expert witness and one of the lead technical staff negotiators in more than 15 major interstate natural gas pipeline, oil pipeline, and electric utility proceedings in OAL.
+Kenneth A. Sosnick, Senior Project Manager, has 15 years of experience with natural gas, electric and oil industry matters before FERC.
+During Ken’s 10 years at FERC, he spent two years as an auditor in OE, and eight years as an expert witness and one of the lead technical staff negotiators on major interstate natural gas pipeline, oil pipeline, and electric utility proceedings in OAL.
 Ken’s insights were incorporated into the revision of the FERC Form 2 in Docket No. RM07‐9‐000, which lead to the FERC-initiated Section 5 proceedings from 2009 to today.

-Ken has concentrated on natural gas pipeline and oil/product pipeline cost of service rates, levelized rates, incremental vs. rolled-in project costs, allocation of corporate overhead costs, master-limited partnership income taxes, throughput/system rate design quantities, cost allocation and rate design, product pipeline pro-rationing policies, fuel recovery mechanisms, extraordinary events surcharge trackers, NGA Section 5 rate proceedings, depreciation rate calculations, Return on Equity calculations under Discounted Cash Flow methodology as well as electric formula rates and Order No. 1000 cost allocations.
+Ken has concentrated on natural gas pipeline and oil/product pipeline cost of service rates, levelized rates, incremental vs. rolled‐in project costs, initial certificate rates, allocation of corporate overhead costs, master‐limited partnership income taxes, throughput/system rate design quantities, cost allocation and rate design, product pipeline pro-rationing policies, fuel recovery mechanisms, extraordinary events surcharge trackers, NGA Section 5 rate proceedings, depreciation rate calculations, Return on Equity calculations under Discounted Cash Flow methodology as well as electric formula rates and Order No. 1000 cost allocations.